mikrono/tModLoaderWiki_kr_ko/Basic-Tile.md

 ## AddMapEntry
 AddMapEntry is for setting the color and optional text associated with the Tile when viewed on the map.
 Explore ExampleMod and the documentation for more info.

+# TileObjectData or FrameImportant/MultiTiles
+If a ModTile is not a Framed tile, it must have `Main.tileFrameImportant[Type] = true;` and the `TileObjectData` in `SetDefaults`.
+FrameImportant tiles can

+### Conditional Behavior
+You may have noticed that things like `Main.tileWaterDeath` are indexed by the tile type.
+You may have also remembered that both Cursed Torch and Ichor Torch work underwater and are not destroyed when touched by water.
+If you look in the code, you'll see that Cursed Torch and Ichor Torch are the same tile type as all the other torches.
+How is this possible?
+This is possible through `TileObjectData`. `TileObjectData` is a data structure that allows different properties to be applied to different "styles" or "alternates" of the same tile type.
+Doing this type of conditional behavior is best learned from studying the source and will not be explained further in this guide.
+Just be aware that it is possible.

 ## Relevant References
 * [Vanilla TileIDs](https://github.com/bluemagic123/tModLoader/wiki/Vanilla-Tile-IDs)